Analysis | The big lie that won’t die: How Trump and his allies’ favorite bogus fraud claim keeps surviving

 It all began Nov.
 5, when a data journalist named Richard Baris claimed, “Joe Biden underperformed Hillary Clinton in every major metro area around the country, save for Milwaukee, Detroit, Atlanta and Philadelphia.”
 The votes were still being counted in many states, but the claim was quickly promoted by the president’s son Eric Trump, who labeled it “Shocking news.”

 On Nov.
-8, a little-known Washington think tank called the Democracy Institute promoted Baris’s claim.
-Director Patrick Basham in Britain’s Sunday Express quoted from the tweet apparently without checking the data.
+8, a little-known D.C. think tank called the Democracy Institute promoted Baris’s claim.
+Director Patrick Basham in Britain’s Sunday Express quoted from the tweet, apparently without checking the data.

 (The Sunday Express article no longer appears on the Web, but the text appears on the Democracy Institute’s website.)

 Before that correction was issued, though, the cat was out of the bag.
 The same day, Nov.
 14, the conspiracy-laden pro-Trump website Gateway Pundit cited Townhall, citing Basham.
 By Nov.
 15, the conservative, pro-Trump pollster Rasmussen Reports then tweeted out the Gateway Pundit piece, with the tweet earning more than 33,000 likes.
 By Nov.
-16, the conservative Family Research Council’s founder, Tony Perkins, cited Basham’s claim on FRC’s website.
+16, the conservative Family Research Council’s founder, Tony Perkins, cited Basham’s claim on the FRC website.

 Things began to fall apart that day — or so it would seem.
-McLaughlin’s extensive NRO debunk landed just after 4 p.m.
+McLaughlin’s extensive National Review debunk landed just after 4 p.m.
 By that evening, Fox News prime-time host Martha MacCallum tossed out Townhall’s claim — only to be shot down by none other than Rove, the former George W. Bush adviser:

-MACCALLUM: [Townhall] says … Biden underperformed Hillary Clinton in every major metro around the country say for Milwaukee, Detroit, Atlanta and Philadelphia.
-Do you find any of that odd, or what is the exultation for that in your opinion?ROVE: Well, I’m not certain it’s necessarily accurate, particularly when it comes to deception in the major metro areas.
+MACCALLUM: [Townhall] says … Biden underperformed Hillary Clinton in every major metro around the country, save for Milwaukee, Detroit, Atlanta and Philadelphia.
+Do you find any of that odd, or what is the explanation for that, in your opinion?ROVE: Well, I’m not certain it’s necessarily accurate, particularly when it comes to deception in the major metro areas.

 Rove then quickly produced data from many metro areas undermining the claim, adding that there was “not a big differential between them and if you look at across the country.”